rbngtm1/AWS_Exam/part II.md

 #### A Solution Architect is designing a shared service for hosting containers from several customers on Amazon ECS.
 These containers will use several AWS service.
 A container from one customer should not be able to access data from another customer.
 Which of the below solutions should the architect use to meet these requirements?
   * IAM roles for tasks
     * With IAM roles for Amazon ECS tasks, you can specify an IAM role to be used by the containers in a task.
 Applications are required to sign their AWS API requests with AWS credentials, and this feature provides a strategy to manage credentials for your application's use.
 This is similar to how Amazon EC2 instance profiles provide credentials to EC2 instances.

+#### There is a requirement to host a database on a EC2 Instance.
+It is also required that the EBS volume should support 12,000 IOPS.
+Which Amazon EBS volume type meets the performance requirement.
+  * EBS Provisioned IOPS SSD
+     * For high performance and high requirement as in this case, the ideal choice would be EBS Provisioned IOPS SSD.
+Suitable for large database workloads, such as MongoDB, Cassandra, Microsoft SQL Server, MySQL, PostgreSQL, Oracle.
+     * Genereal purpose SSD(gp2), on the other hand, is recommended for most wide variety of workloads, system boot volumes, virtual desktops, low-latency interactive apps, development and test environment.